 Among the most easily traceable are the ‘ritual landscapes’ developed over a long period in the Kennet valley around Avebury, Wiltshire.
 The earliest components, dating from about 3650 BC, were Windmill Hill, a causewayed enclosure, and chambered communal tombs including West Kennet Long Barrow.

-Over a millennium later, Avebury Henge and Stone Circles, the largest in Britain, were constructed nearby.
+Over a thousand years later, Avebury Henge and Stone Circles., the largest in Britain, were constructed nearby.
 Initially it was an immense ditched earthwork ‘henge’, just over three-quarters of a mile in circumference.
 Soon afterwards its interior was ringed with about 100 standing stones, enclosing two more stone circles.

 The henge’s builders connected it to at least two other pre-existing sacred sites.
-West Kennet Avenue’s standing stones, which extend for 1½ miles, link it with The Sanctuary; Beckhampton Avenue connects it to the Longstones.
+The standing stones of West Kennet Avenue, which extend for 1½ miles, link it with The Sanctuary; Beckhampton Avenue connects it to the Longstones.

-The most striking feat at Avebury, however, was the creation between 2400 and 2300 BC of Silbury Hill, the largest prehistoric mound in Europe, on the valley floor near the source-springs of the river Kennet.
-Still visually dominant, it may have been the central focus of the whole landscape.
+The most striking feat at Avebury was the creation between 2400 and 2300 BC of Silbury Hill on the valley floor near the source-springs of the river Kennet.
+It is the the largest prehistoric mound in Europe, and is still dominant in the landscape today.
+Although we don’t know why it was built or what it was used for, it may have been the central focus of the whole area.

-Landscapes accumulated sanctity over long periods.
-Stanton Drew Circles in Somerset were raised over an earlier long barrow; and Arbor Low henge in Derbyshire may owe its siting to nearby Gib Hill barrow.
+Landscapes accumulated sacred importance over long periods.
+Stanton Drew Circles in Somerset were raised over an earlier long barrow; and Arbor Lowhenge in Derbyshire may owe its siting to nearby Gib Hill barrow.

 Existing Neolithic landscapes certainly became a focus for raising Bronze Age round barrows.
 Over 260 survive within a 2 mile radius of Stonehenge.
 Elsewhere, round barrows were carefully sited on prominent hilltops and ridges.
 Even with their original gleaming white chalk covering grassed over, and their height much reduced by time, they still dominate the landscape in many upland regions.